Sobo & Sobo > Practice Areas > Construction Accidents > NY Scaffold Accident Lawyers

 The most common scaffold-related injuries include:

-Fortunately, New York construction workers have greater legal protection than workers in most other states.
-In addition to OSHA regulations, the state of New York provides special protection to construction workers injured while involved in the demolition, repair, or construction of commercial buildings.
+Fortunately, construction workers have greater legal protection than workers in most other states.
+In addition to OSHA regulations, state laws also provide special protection to construction workers injured while involved in the demolition, repair, or construction of commercial buildings.
 The following outlines specific sections of laws that protect construction workers.

 • Scaffolds must undergo proper inspection and re-inspection at specified intervals